I assumed he meant in size… He didn’t… He was a ninja character assassin…

 fixtures and fittings

 My horse’s kit list was fairly sparse.
 It didn’t even have a bell.
 Even bikes have bells.
 What’s the protocol to tell people you’re coming through?
-In the UK, even if you haven’t got a bell on your bike, you still say “ding ding” loudly.
+In the UK, even if you haven’t got a bell on your bike, you still shout “ding ding” loudly.
 What the hell am I supposed to shout if my impending cat food goes rogue?

 Bob’s horse had more stuff; it had ropes, a medical bag, and a rifle.
-Knowing how my humour can be misinterpreted, I decided to limit my conversations with Bob to safe topics.
+Knowing how my dark humour can be misinterpreted, I decided to limit my conversations with Bob to nice safe topics.
 That way, I was less likely to influence him into using anything hanging off his saddle on me.